-Initial adoption of AASB 2020-04: COVID-19-Related Rent Concessions
+AASB 2021-3: Amendments to Australian Accounting Standards - COVID-19 Related Rent Concessions beyond 30 June 2021

-AASB 2002-4: Amendments to Australian Accounting Standards - COVID-19-Related Rent Concessions amends AASB 16 by providing a practical expedient that permits lessees to assess whether rent concessions that occur as a direct consequence of the COVID-19 pandemic and, if certain conditions are met, account for those rent concessions as if they were not lease modifications.
+The amendment amends AASB 16 to extend by one year, the application of the practical expedient added to AASB 16 by AASB 2020-4: Amendments to Australian Accounting Standards - COVID-19-Related Rent Concessions.
+The practical expedient permits lessees not to assess whether rent concessions that occur as a direct consequence of the COVID-19 pandemic and meet specified conditions are lease modifications and instead, to account for those rent concessions as if they were not lease modifications.

-Initial adoption of AASB 2018-6: Amendments to Australian Accounting Standards - Definition of a Business
+AASB 2020-8: Amendments to Australian Accounting Standards - Interest Rate Benchmark Reform - Phase 2